TranslationalBioinformaticsUnit/scbert-reusability/README.md

 ## 1-Reproducibility of results
 ### 1.1-Installation
 The code was downloaded from the original GitHub (https://github.com/TencentAILabHealthcare/scBERT).
-Then, python 3.6.8 and the required libraries (from its requeriments.txt file) were installed.
+Then, Python 3.6.8 and the required libraries (from its requeriments.txt file) were installed.
 However, you will need to install two additional python libraries to be able to run scBERT code:
 ```
 python -m pip install einops==0.4.1
 python -m pip install local_attention==1.4.4